div-do-code/CustomWP_theme/readme.txt

+This is a free template from colorlib, i tried to convert it into wordpress theme in order to practice

 For more awesome website templates make sure to visit https://colorlib.com

 All templates are licensed under the Creative Commons Attribution 3.0 license. https://creativecommons.org/licenses/by/3.0/